defndaines/kiroku/national-book-award.md

 - [ ] 2022: Imani Perry _South to America: A Journey Below the Mason-Dixon To Understand the Soul of a Nation_
 - [x] 2023: Ned Blackhawk _The Rediscovery of America: Native Peoples and the Unmaking of U.S. History_
 - [x] 2024: Jason De León _Soldiers and Kings: Survival and Hope in the World of Human Smuggling_
+- [x] 2025: Omar El Akkad _One Day, Everyone Will Have Always Been Against This_
 <!-- Nonfiction -->

 ## Young People’s Literature (3)